Study Coordinator: General Linguistics, Stellenbosch University

 Martin conducted his postgraduate research on Xri, a critically endangered Khoekhoe language, spoken in the Northern Cape.
-His research interests include other Khoekhoe varieties and Indigenous Click Languages spoken in South Africa, and the historic and ongoing migration and language shift of speaker communities, as well as: language maintenance in these communities, varieties of ‘non-standard’ Afrikaans, folklore and stories among Khoekhoe speakers and rememberers, and the phonology, syntax and morphology of contact languages.
-Martin has been a part of the SA-CDI team since 2018.
-He intends to start a PhD soon.
+His research interests include the mutual influences between dominant languages and the Khoekhoe varieties and ‘Khoisan’ languages spoken in South Africa, language maintenance in these communities, varieties of ‘non-standard’ Afrikaans, folklore and stories among Khoekhoe speakers and rememberers, and the phonology, syntax and morphology of contact languages.
+As a part of the SA-CDI team since 2018, Martin has worked on the adaptation of the CDIs for South Africa’s eleven official languages, and to the ongoing research.
+He will continue his own research on contact phenomena in Khoekhoe and Griekwa Afrikaans in a PhD at the University of Michigan, Ann Arbor.

 Research Project Manager: General Linguistics, Stellenbosch University

-Sefela’s postgraduate studies are focused on researching early language acquisition, especially within the context of Botswana, her home country.
+Sefela’s postgraduate studies are focused on researching early language acquisition, especially within the contexts of Setswana-speaking children, her home language.
 Her interests are in infant and toddler language, the role of the social environment in language development, and early intervention.
-She is currently working on adapting a language assessment tool (the CDI) into Setswana, and also consults on Sesotho and isiXhosa research.
-Sefela hopes to continue with research in psycholinguistics at doctorate level and start publishing scholarly articles on her work.
-When she’s not studying babies Sefela likes to read, dance, and workout.
+She has worked on adapting a language assessment tool (the CDI) into Setswana, and also consults on Sesotho and isiXhosa research.
+Sefela will continue her research with a PhD at Northwestern University in USA, where she will look at caregiver and child interactions and language intervention methods.

 PhD (Linguistics, Languages and Literature)